Certificate IV in Alcohol and Other Drugs - CHC43215

 Overview

-This certificate is designed to prepare you for an entry-level role in the alcohol and other drugs sector, where you will provide services and interventions for clients experiencing drug and alcohol dependency.
+This certificate is designed to prepare you for an entry-level role in the AOD sector, providing services and interventions to clients who may be experiencing harmful effects from substance use, addiction and/or dependency.

 Details

 An important aspect of this qualification is to understand the complex and interconnected nature of addiction and drug use.
-Learning activities are designed to consider the many and varied aspects of AOD use.

 To be awarded the Certificate IV in Alcohol and Other Drugs you will need to complete 17 units of competency.
 Twelve of the subjects are core requirements of the national qualification.
 The other five have been selected as electives by the Community Services Team at RMIT in consultation with industry partners to best prepare you for the workforce.